iannesbitt/gpx2dzg/README.md

 ## usage notes:

 If no GPX file is specified, the software will look for a GPX named the same as the DZX (for example, if the DZX is named `file.DZX`, the script will look for a file named `file.gpx`).

+# future:

+- This software is poorly documented and poorly commented.
+Proper comments and documentation are forthcoming.
+- SIR-3000 support